Eurasian goshawk: Gamebirds

 Goshawks sometimes become habitual fowl killers.
 This juvenile was caught pursuing chickens inside a hen house.

 Eurasian goshawks can show somewhat of a trend for females to be taken more so than males while hunting adult gamebirds, due to the larger size and more developed defenses of males (such as leg spurs present for defense and interspecies conflicts in male of most pheasant species).
 Some authors have claimed this of male ring-necked pheasant (Phasianus colchicus), but these trends are not reported everywhere, as in southern Sweden equal numbers of adult male and female ring-necked pheasants, both sexes averaging 1135 g, were taken.
 While male goshawks can take black and hazel grouse of any age and thence deliver them to nests, they can only take capercaillie of up to adult hen size, averaging some 1800 g, the cock capercaillie at more than twice as heavy as the hen is too large for a male goshawk to overtake.
 However, adult female goshawks have been reported attacking and killing cock capercaillie, mainly during winter.
 These average about 4000 g in body mass and occasionally may weigh even more when dispatched.
-Similarly impressive feats of attacks on other particularly large gamebirds have been reported elsewhere in the range, including the 2770 g Altai snowcock (Tetraogallus altaicus) in Mongolia At the other end of the size scale, the smallest gamebird known to be hunted by northern goshawk was the 96 g common quail.
+Similarly impressive feats of attacks on other particularly large gamebirds have been reported elsewhere in the range, including the 2770 g Altai snowcock (Tetraogallus altaicus) in Mongolia At the other end of the size scale, the smallest gamebird known to be hunted by Eurasian goshawk was the 96 g common quail (Coturnix coturnix).
 Domestic fowl, particularly chickens (Gallus gallus domesticus) are taken occasionally, especially where wild prey populations are depleted.
 While other raptors are at times blamed for large numbers of attacks on fowl, goshawks are reportedly rather more likely to attack chickens during the day than other raptors and are probably the most habitual avian predator of domestic fowl, at least in the temperate-zone.
 Particularly large numbers of chickens have been reported in Wigry National Park, Poland (4th most regular prey species and contributing 15.3% of prey weight), Belarus and the Ukraine, being the third most regularly reported prey in the latter two.

 In a study of British goshawks, the red grouse (Lagopus scotica) was found to be the leading prey species (26.2% of prey by number).
 In La Segarra, Spain, the 528 g red-legged partridge (Alectoris rufa) is the most commonly reported prey species (just over 18% by number and 24.5% by weight).